Y Pwyllgor Newid Hinsawdd, Amgylchedd a Materion Gwledig - Y Bumed Senedd

 Cynigiwyd y cynnig.

-Can I move a motion under Standing Order 17.42 to resolve to exclude the public from item 5 of today's meeting?
+Can I move a motion under Standing Order 17.42 (vi) and (ix) to resolve to exclude the public from the remainder of the meeting?
 Is that agreed?
-Yes.
+Okay.

 Derbyniwyd y cynnig.